PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Datalab_00_SDG_Indicators.md

 ---
 # Datalab 00: SDG indicators

 We start with a short introduction to formulating a problem statement based on the given domain(s) of your SDG indicator(s).
 Subsequently, we will focus on putting our new knowledge into practice by forming a research question.
-Then we will use both to create an introduction component for your data-lab project: the conference Poster.
+Then, we will use both to create an introduction component for your data-lab project: the conference poster.

 ## 0) Learning Objectives
 Enable you to:
-1. research your domain
+1. research your domain;
-2. write a problem statement
+2. write a problem statement;
-3. write a research question
+3. write a research question;
-4. write an introduction
+4. write an introduction.

 Today we'll learn how to create the following components of any data science project.
 If you exceed the estimated duration for a given component and feel like you are squeezed for time, feel free to ask us for help!